SUBJECT: MEAL CHARGING AND PROHIBITION AGAINST MEAL SHAMING

 - The District will use its administrative prerogative to complete an application on a student’s behalf judiciously, and only after using exhaustive efforts to obtain a completed application from the student’s parent/guardian.
 The District will complete the application using only available information on family size and income that falls within approvable guidelines.

-- The District will coordinate with the foster, homeless, migrant, and runaway coordinators at least monthly to certify eligible students.
+- The District will coordinate with the foster, homeless, migrant, and runaway coordinators to certify eligible students.
+School liaisons required for homeless, foster, and migrant students will coordinate with the nutrition department to make sure these students receive free school meals, in accordance with federal law.

 To obtain a refund for a withdrawn or graduating student, a written or e-mailed request for a refund of any money remaining in the student’s account must be submitted.
 Students who are graduating at the end of the year will be given the option to transfer any remaining money to a sibling’s account through a written request.